-- Local financial entities may enter into commodities derivatives with foreign counterparties.
+Local financial entities may enter into commodities derivatives with foreign counterparties.
 Furthermore, the Central Bank has removed the limited list of derivatives products that local counterparties may enter into.
-Finally, restrictions on the settlement (delivery or non-delivery) have been lifted.
+In addition, restrictions on the settlement (delivery or non-delivery) have been lifted.

-To boost the development of the private equity funds industry in Colombia and attract new investors, the government recently issued Decree 1884 2018, which is aligned with international standards and best practices.
-The most important developments of the new Decree are as follows:
+In 2018, to boost the development of the private equity funds industry in Colombia and attract new investors, the government issued Decree 1984 of 2018, which is aligned with international standards and best practices.
+The most important developments of the Decree are as follows:

 - allowing private equity funds to issue bonds (the issuance of bonds is restricted to private equity funds that grant credits);